syncfusion-content/javascript-docs/js/Autocomplete/Getting-Started.md

 ## Create an AutoComplete

-Add an input element in the &lt;body&gt; tag as below.
+Add an input element in the HTML file for rendering Autocomplete widget